 This will cause your print to follow the outside of your model, building it completely hollow with a single wall outer shell.
-The only difference between this and Spiralize, is that the Z-axis moves regularly.
-That is, it prints a layer and then moves up vertically to the next one.
+This will also ignore the base layer, and the top layer.
+The difference between this and Spiralize, is that the Z-axis moves regularly.
+That is, it prints a layer and then moves up vertically to begin the next one.